 “As she finished speaking, Aegisthus, the man who been sharing her bed for years, stepped out of the palace, looking sleek as ever.
 ‘At last justice has been done!’ he declaimed.
 ‘The gods look down and are pleased.
 Make no mistake, people of Argos.
 It was I, your new king, who plotted this revenge.’

 Thus he made it clear that this was not just regicide; it was a coup.
 I wondered how the gods could possibly be pleased.
 As I understood it, it was the gods who had demanded the sacrifice of Iphigenia.
-If so, how could they look favorably upon this act of bloody revenge for an act they had inspired?
+If so, how could they look favorably upon this act of bloody revenge for a killing they had demanded?

 But most of the other people in the square weren’t philosophizing; they were shouting.
 ‘You did this?
 You take responsibility?
 Think carefully what you say!
 Will you face our just curses, and the stones we cast at you?’
 The people were getting restive.
 Violence was in the air.